daviddalpiaz/r4sl/21-caret.md

     - `createDataPartition()` will take the place of our manual data splitting.
 It will also do some extra work to ensure that the train and test samples are somewhat similar.
 - Decide on a set of candidate models via tuning parameters
     - `expand.grid()` is not a function in `caret`, but we will get in the habit of using it to specify a grid of tuning parameters.
-- Select the best model (tuning parameters) using a cross-validated metric
+- Select the best model (tuning parameters) using a resampled metric
     - `trainControl()` will setup cross-validation
     - `train()` is the workhorse of `caret`.
 It takes the following information then trains the requested model:
         - `form`, a formula, such as `y ~ .`